This company is not yet accredited. To learn more, see reviews below or submit your own.

 Ultimately coming to Cottage hospital was a costly and completely pointless waste of time and the medical care was far from adequate.
 We sent a request to the hospital requesting a refund as they did not find the cause nor the solution to the problem and we had to go to another hospital in the end.
 They felt their choices were adequate and told us so in a response June 17.
 I informed them via phone that I would be filing a complaint with whomever would listen.
 If they were busy, fine, but admit they should have investigated the problem further before sending someone with severe colitis home with nothing more than a "good luck."

 He was in pain for another day, had to go to another hospital the next day and start over.
 We had to pay all the ER fees all over again.
 This was costly for us.

 My husband was admitted to the above hospital on 12/24 with the devastating diagnosis Leukemia (APL).
 The only known treatment for this disease is a drug called ATRA.
 7 days into his treatment SBCH pharmacy department forgot to reorder this vital lifesaving drug.
 The pharmacy admitted "it was missed".
 My husband is fighting the disease and between vomiting and dealing with the effects of the medications, I called 4 hospitals and numerous pharmacies myself to find the drug.
 It was a nightmare and took 5 years off my life in stress.
 The indication for this drug is to take it twice a day at a specific dose (bmi) and this was missed.

-Santa Barbara Cottage Hospital Company Profile
+Santa Barbara Cottage Hospital Company Information

 - Company Name: